Inform, educate and empower young people about antibiotic-resistant infections

-- If awarded the fellowship, additional funds can be requested towards reasonable workshop-related costs
+- If awarded the fellowship, additional funds can be requested for reasonable workshop-related costs

 - Fellowship funds cannot be used to purchase any equipment for personal use.

-- Fellowship amount may be subject to TDS, depending on the fellow’s current income status.
+- The Fellowship amount may be subject to TDS, depending on the fellow’s current income status.

 Launch Call for Application – 5 October 2021